matyahh/GalleryRepository/README.md

 # Licença

-Este projeto está licenciado sob a Licença MIT - veja o arquivo LICENSE para mais detalhes.
+Este projeto está licenciado sob a Licença MIT -